 Sainsmart Genmitsu 3018-Pro and 3018-PROVer: What Are They?

 Many CNC routers cost $5,000 – $10,000 for a middle-end machine which can take up to 5 x 10’.
 Understandably, many households can’t afford the hefty demands on their wallet and homes.
+And while there are plenty of affordable machines like the Maslow CNC router, many come with their share of cons along with pros.

 The 3018-Pro and ProVer are desktop CNC routers designed to be accessible to just about anyone who wants to get a start in CNC machining, but doesn’t have the money or space to commit to a standard-sized router.